bbakernoaa/CATChem/docs/developer-guide/processes/generator-tutorial.md

 ### 2. Process Design

-- **Single responsibility**: Each process should handle one physical/chemical mechanism
+- **Single responsibility**: Each process should handle one chemical operation or task
-- **Scheme modularity**: Use schemes for different algorithms, not different physics
+- **Scheme modularity**: Use schemes for different algorithms, not different operations or tasks
 - **State dependencies**: Minimize dependencies between state components

 ### 3. Configuration